merpw/forum/backend/forum/README.md

-# FORUM-BACKEND
+# backend/forum

-RESTful API server to manage data about users, posts
+RESTful API server to manage data about users, posts, comments and reactions.

 ---